Shelf Incrimination

 And I'm seeing some

 acetone.
+Lots.

 One, two,

-four glass containers full of nail polish.
+three, four glass containers full of nail polish.

 One of my friends also hates that print of the Great Lakes, so she'll be really happy to hear that you also do, Jesse.

 In front of it, I see some kind of cat tent, and I see two abandoned cardboard boxes.
+That's true.

 So that's the most important thing to Lola is Lola's comfort.
+Yes.

-Allie's made this argument that she's got an aesthetic, right, which is more spare and minimal than yours.
+Allie's made this argument that she's got an aesthetic, right?
+Which is more spare and minimal than yours, that uses books primarily as

+an additional accoutrement to other decorative items.
 And what she's showing instead is a couple of junk shelves.

 Haley, now you may defend yourself.

-So Natasha can attest afterwards that that picture is not a great representation of the aesthetic.
+So, Natasha can attest afterwards that that picture is not a great representation of the aesthetic.

 What was happening at that time was I was trying to get rid of some of my stuff, including books, which also stresses her out to make space for her stuff, including books.

-So I think that's the nail polish had been tucked behind my stack of social work books that I didn't consider useful anymore that I was trying to get rid of.
+So I think that's the nail polish had been tucked behind my stack of social work books I didn't consider useful anymore that I was trying to get rid of.

-This was a staging area for stuff you were going to get rid of.
+So once it became revealed, it had to be gotten rid of.
+So this was a staging area for stuff you were going to get rid of.

 I would like to object.